Stokes flow with kinematic and dynamic boundary conditions: Introduction

 The paper is structured as follows.
 In Section~\ref{prel:sec} we define the fluid domain as well as the relevant function spaces in order to formulate a notion of weak solution for the mixed b.v.p. \eqref{Stokes:bvp}.
-The main result, Theorem~\ref{main:thm}, is stated already in Section~\ref{mainres:sec}, but the proof is postponed until Section~\ref{proof:sec}.
+The main result, Theorem~\ref{main:thm}, is stated in Section~\ref{mainres:sec}, but the proof is postponed until Section~\ref{proof:sec}.
 Section~\ref{ineq:sec} is devoted to inequalities.
 We state three versions of Korn's inequality, which is closely related to Ne\v{c}as' inequality.
 The third Korn inequality (Theorem~\ref{Korn3:thm}) is a key result.
-So is the Strong De Rham Theorem (Corollary~\ref{dRm2:thm}) in Section~\ref{vector_analysis:sec}.
-This result follows from a theorem due to Bogovski\u{\i} which concerns the range of the divergence operator.
+So is the pressure operator described in Section~\ref{vector_analysis:sec}, which follows from a theorem due to Bogovski\u{\i}.
 We conclude this paper with a simple application of Theorem~\ref{main:thm} to ``pressure-driven'' flow in a channel bounded by two parallell plates.
 We compute the solution of this problem using a finite element program and discuss its relation to the classical Poiseuille solution.